no-idea-trainer/pizzapi/README.md

 Congratulations!
 Your software factory was selected to build the brand new _pizzapi_, a Pizza API service for developers.
-We expect a professional work in every aspect; from code to production delivery and monitoring.
+We expect a professional work in every aspect; from coding to production delivery and monitoring.

 ## Requirements

-Our client, The Pizza Planet Guy, had a increasing amount of clients since lockdown; it seems that, luckily, there is a lot of people working from home.
+Our client, [The Pizza Planet Guy][1], had a increasing amount of clients since lockdown; it seems that, luckily, there is a lot of people working from home.
 Strage as it is, a lot of them are programmers, and "how better than hook them up to the business with funny Internet things?" as the owner told us, and then